ATGardner/atgardner.github.com/_posts/2014-09-08-day-150-glacier-creek-to-campsite-near.markdown

  on Halfmile's app.
 It was just a water source - a stream of water flowing down the ridge.
 We filled up and went ahead to try and find a campsite for the night.
  Luckily, after less than 0.5 miles we found a reasonable spot, and set camp.
-Lighthouse have me an extra dinner he had, so I had my usual Knorr meal, and a dinner of Mac &amp;
- Cheese as well.
+Lighthouse have me an extra dinner he had, so I had my usual Knorr meal, and a dinner of Mac Cheese as well.
 I gave him two extra tortillas I suddenly discovered I had.
  We saw a southbounder just before dark.
 He was flip flopping, not sure from where, and was heading down to the Suiattle River for the night.